someparty/someparty/source/articles/2020-02-02-never-work.html.markdown

 [Listen: Debt Cemetary - "Kindasortamaybe" (ft.
 Josh Riley) @ Bandcamp](http://debtcemetary.bandcamp.com/track/kindasortamaybe-feat-josh-riley "#")

-Low-fi Hamilton garage-punk act [Petro Rabbits](http://petrorabbits.bandcamp.com/) are slated to play their first show this month.
+Lo-fi Hamilton garage-punk act [Petro Rabbits](http://petrorabbits.bandcamp.com/) are slated to play their first show this month.
 The group will debut live on February 15 at The Casbah supporting Barrie stoner-metal trio Indian Handcrafts.

 Petro Rabbits released an EP of basement-recorded fuzz a year ago on the Istanbul label [Kafadan Kontak](https://kafadankontak.bandcamp.com/).
 The band assembled for this first show includes guitarist/vocalist Tyler McIntyre, bassist Marc Brenzil, and drummer Mark Raymond.
 Further music and shows around Southern Ontario are expected later in the year.